 - Please read over our shipping policies and the conditions of our "Live Arrival Guarantee" on ourpage before completing your order.
 Initialing the box above constitutes, knowledge acceptance of all policies on that page and in this listing.

-All swans we sell are fully feathered and adult sized.
+Unless stated otherwise in the listing, All swans we sell are fully feathered and adult sized.
 We do not sell cygnets or half grown birds.
-The swans in the listing will be 2016 hatch or older.
-They will be solid white and will not have any of the gray feathers that yearling swans often do.

 All about Mute SwansThe Mute Swan is native to Europe, and is one of the worlds largest and heaviest flying birds.
 Pairs of Mute Swans can be quite aggressive during breeding season which starts in late February.
 During this time they will act aggressively toward anything that they perceive as a threat, they may attempt to bite and or use their wings to remove everyone and everything from their area including their caretakers.
 During mating season swans can be dangerous to small children the elderly or even your pets.